 An all-gray owl (although some individuals have a brown wash) streaked with white horizontal barring on the chest and vertical barring on the belly.
 It has a yellow beak and no tufts on the head.
-Its brown eyes distinguish it from the great gray owl, found in the Northern coniferous forest.
+Its brown eyes are one feature to distinguish it from the Great Gray Owl, found in the Northern coniferous forest.

 A woodland owl, associated with flood plains, river bottoms, and lake margins.

 A cavity-nesting owl that will also nest in old crow or hawk nests or human-made structures.
-Barred owls begin nesting in March.
-They nest in hollow trees, in abandoned nests of other animals or in nest boxes.
+Barred Owls begin nesting in March.
 The female lays two or three white eggs, which hatch in 28 to 33 days.
 The newly hatched young are covered with fine white down.
-Young barred owls leave the nest four to five weeks after hatching.
+Young Barred Owls leave the nest four to five weeks after hatching.

-Barred owls feed on a variety of prey, including rodents, squirrels, rabbits, birds, and crustaceans.
+Barred Owls feed on a variety of prey, including chipmunks, squirrels, young rabbits, birds, and crustaceans.